 Administrative permissions to public folders are not available (since Exchange 2013).

 A filter is applied to the mailbox property "RecipientTypeDetails", to select the mailbox type.

 You can determine if substitution rules and mailbox folders are read.

 Determine the range in which mailbox details are read with Exchange Web Service (EWS).

 The selection of mailbox type is independent for scans with PowerShell and EWS.
 This means that you can determine which mailbox types are scanned and for which mailbox types the mailbox folders are scanned.

-Click one of the links to configure the connections settings for the Exchange scan.
+Click one of the links to configure the connections settings for the Exchange on-premise scan.